This Will Be the Death of Us: Composition and lyrics

 "Summer Jam" talks about Set Your Goals' early years of touring, and incorporates the intermittent use of a synthesizer.
-Part of its lyrics refer to an incident that saw the band, Fireworks and members of their touring crew arrested while at a mall.
+At one point, they make reference to various bands that they have performed alongside, including hardcore acts Crime in Stereo, Ignite and No Trigger, in addition to the pop-punk outfits Fireworks and New Found Glory.
+In another part of the song, its lyrics describe an incident that saw Set Your Goals, Fireworks and members of their touring crew arrested while at a mall.
 Tony Bologna, who did merchandise for Fireworks, had managed to escape; he subsequently sung the line "I'm just trying to get my smoothie on, dog" in the song.
-"Like You to Me" is filled with honest introspection.
+"Like You to Me" is filled with honest introspection, which Brown said talks about how "someone who cares about us views us, and how we in turn are able to see them in ourselves."
+Throughout the song, metaphors for film scripts are used for a person that us enthusiastic about a friend of theirs and for getting into music.
+The track ends with dialogue from a poem by Browm, which talks about taking chances and forming kinship with someone.
 "The Fallen..." retains the sound of its earlier demo with sharper production, and talks about the group's problems with both Eulogy Records and other labels in general.
 The track acts as a textbook example of a Set Your Goals song: high-energy power chords, singled-out lead guitar work driven by punk drum beats.
 It also displays the duelling vocals between Brown and Wilson, alongside gang vocals.
+Wilson said it was about putting one's faith in a person, and the "harsh learning experience you can endure as a result of that trust."
+He explained that he and the rest of the band had respect for people they looked up to, and later learning that respect was one-sided.